Punycode with PHP

 The idea and the syntax is mainly based on the Java Version.

 Sorry, comments are closed for this article.
-Contact me if you want to post an inventive contribution.
+Contact me if you want to leave a note.